CWG-DS/Clipboard-Health/README.md

 * New Lambda Values: A list which contains the values of our new lambda values which is determined by the element positions of our Accepted Ride list.

-After these elements are established the program itterates the process another 11 times before outputing a final profit value which is equal to the sum of the profits generated throughout the 12 months.
+After these elements are established the program iterates the process another 11 times before outputting a final profit value which is equal to the sum of the profits generated throughout the 12 months.

 The code itself is shown bellow: